o-gs/dji-firmware-tools/comm_dissector/README.md

-# phantom-firmware-tools communication dissector
+# dji-firmware-tools communication dissector

 Utility for analyzing communication in DJI drone interfaces via [Wireshark](https://www.wireshark.org/).

 ## Rationale

 This is a [packet dissector](https://www.wireshark.org/docs/wsdg_html_chunked/ChapterDissection.html) which allows you to view and analyze serial communication on interfaces within the DJI drones.
+It can also understand packets used within binary Flight Record DAT files.
+There is also a KML export plugin for visualizing the flight.
-It also acts like documentation on what is known about the DJI protocols, in form of simple LUA code.
+The dissectors act as documentation on what is known about the DJI protocols, in form of simple LUA code.

 ## Setup